How does a configure-price-quote (CPQ) system enable faster training of new salespeople and quicker organizational

 Lack of Product Knowledge Can Impede New Sales Reps

 Employers don’t work that way anymore.
 They can’t afford to spend two years educating employees that, according to the Bureau of Labor Statistics, will likely stay for less than four years.1 You come onboard with the basic tools in your possession; they will teach you the unique aspects of selling their products; and technology will fill in the blanks.

 Frankly, prospective sales reps aren’t interested in long training cycles either.
 Being able to promise the new rep quicker access to the revenue- and income-generating aspects of their job is a real advantage when you are trying to attract the best sales talent available.

 The fact of the matter is slow onboarding processes aren’t conducive to growth, and that should be the goal of your sales organization.
 As you expand to new regions and verticals, you need more sales staff, and there simply isn’t time to bring new blood up to the level of a seasoned veteran within your organization, on top of the aforementioned issues.

 The expectation today is to be instantly effective on not just one product but many products!
 Most sales organizations carry larger portfolios with more product variability aimed at more diverse markets.
 Customers still demand sales reps with specialist capabilities, but the economics are requiring companies to field generalist sales reps.

 Entrenched sales forces trying to make this transition are subject to high turnover.
-A 2013 study published by Bain & Company shows that B2B companies undertaking single-product to multi-product portfolios are experiencing turnover rates as high as 60% over less than three years.2
+A 2013 study published by Bain & Company shows that B2B companies undertaking single-product to multi-product portfolios are experiencing turnover rates as high as 60 percent over less than three years.2

 The fact is, whether you are training new hires or re-training your existing sales force, product knowledge is the constraining factor in transforming sales talent into effective selling professionals.

 Guided Selling and CPQ: A Smart Combination that Leads to Sales Success

 So, how do we load all of that product knowledge into their collective brains?
 The short answer is they just need to know how to read.